Cascoda/cascoda-sdk/baremetal/Readme.md

 Port layer for the OpenThread stack.
 This enables using OpenThread on baremetal platforms with a CA-821x radio.
 The [OpenThread API](https://openthread.io/reference) itself should be used for controlling the OpenThread stack.

+### cascoda-bm-devboard

+Functions and examples specifically targeted for the [Cascoda Development Board](../docs/how-to/howto-devboard.md).

 ### mikrosdk-click

-Set of example drivers for extracting data from connected sensors and controlling actuators.
-It abstracts away the details of the underlying I2C/SPI communications.
-The drivers in this folder are written by MikroElektronika, which provide libraries for their sensors.
+Set of MikroE CLICK board<sup>TM</sup> drivers for extracting data from sensors and controlling actuators.

 ### mikrosdk-lib